japerk/nltk-trainer/README.rst

 The ``train_tagger.py`` script can use any corpus included with NLTK that implements a ``tagged_sents()`` method.
 It can also train on the ``timit`` corpus, which includes tagged sentences that are not available through the ``TimitCorpusReader``.

+Example usage can be found in `Training Part of Speech Taggers with NLTK Trainer <http://streamhacker.com/2011/03/21/training-part-speech-taggers-nltk-trainer//>`_.

 Train the default sequential backoff tagger on the treebank corpus::
 	``python train_tagger.py treebank``